Origanum vulgare

 the consumption of oregano is not recommended for those who are allergic to the plant and for those who suffer from intolerance to silicilates, gastritis and peptic ulcers.

-PLANT RECOGNITION of Origanum vulgare
+VEGETABLE RECOGNITION of the Origanum vulgare

 Height: